sanmai/console/README.md

 2. Finding classes that end with `Command.php`
 3. Loading those that extend `Symfony\Component\Console\Command\Command`
 4. Filtering out vendored files
+5. Instantiating each command (commands that throw exceptions or errors are skipped)

 ## The Problem It Solves